cda-tum/mqt-dasqa/README.md

 # MQT DASQA - Designer for Alternative Superconducting Quantum Architectures<!-- omit from toc -->

-DASQA is a framework to encapsulate application-driven quantum hardware architecture.
+DASQA (pronounced "dah-skuh") is a framework to encapsulate application-driven quantum hardware architecture.
 In this repository, a reference implementation of the framework is provided.
 This implementation was done with modularality and easy extensibility in mind to allow for future extensions and improvement.

 ## Table of contents<!-- omit from toc -->